Global Learning for Sense of Belonging

 Instituto Politécnico de Viana do Castelo (IPVC)

-We are the coordination team of the GloBe in the Higher School of Education of the Polytechnic Institute of Viana do Castelo, a lovely city in the North of Portugal.
-We bring to this project the experience of working with future teachers, teachers and schools in finding ways for educational approaches that develop a sense of Global Citizenship, participative and engaged with the social change that leads us to a fairer and sustainable world!
+We were the coordination team of the GloBe in the Higher School of Education of the Polytechnic Institute of Viana do Castelo, a lovely city in the North of Portugal.
+We brought to this project the experience of working with future teachers, teachers and schools in finding ways for educational approaches that develop a sense of Global Citizenship, participative and engaged with the social change that leads us to a fairer and sustainable world!

 Fundação Gonçalo da Silveira (FGS)

-FGS contributes to the GloBe project from its consolidated experience in working in collaboration with schools and educators in Global Citizenship and Development Education processes.
+FGS contributed to the GloBe project from its consolidated experience in working in collaboration with schools and educators in Global Citizenship and Development Education processes.
 As a Civil Society Organization, we bring also experience in building collective knowledge for the well-being and common good, with different types of organization and people, including academia.

 Partners in Romania